Learn why the WCB may select you for an audit, how to prepare for an audit and how to avoid common reporting errors.

 For each year, the WCB requires the following information to complete an audit:

-- Contractor ledgers, T5018s and/or a listing of contractors used in Saskatchewan, along with the amount paid and service provided or description of work.
+- Contractor ledgers, T5018s and/or a list of contractors used in Saskatchewan, along with the amount paid and service provided or description of work.

 - Working papers used to calculate payroll reported to the Saskatchewan WCB.